7 Reasons Your Hair Is Dry and Falling Out and How to Fix It

 4. Malnutrition

 Nutrient deficiencies, weight loss and eating disorders such as bulimia or anorexia can lead to dry hair or hair loss.
-Per the AAD, a deficiency in protein, iron, zinc or biotin may lead to hair loss, as can consuming an excess of vitamin A.
+Per the AAD, a deficiency in protein, iron, zinc or biotin may lead to hair loss, as can getting too much vitamin A.

-Fix it: Hair loss and dry hair due to malnutrition can be corrected with proper diet and supplementation to correct nutrient deficiencies.
+Hair loss and dry hair due to malnutrition can be corrected with a balanced diet and supplementation to correct nutrient deficiencies.
 See your doctor if you think you might be lacking a specific nutrient.

 For thicker hair, Dr. Stevenson recommends "biotin, which is a member of the vitamin B family, though we should generally eat the rainbow rather than rely on supplementation if you're otherwise healthy."